HwangToeMat/Open-Images_EasyDownload/README.md

 **Then you can easily get data with this code including Bounding Boxes (600 classes), Object Segmentations, Visual Relationships, and Localized Narratives.**

 ## Settings
 This code needs 'ratelim', 'tqdm' and 'checkpoint'.
 Both 'tqdm' and 'checkpoint' are included in this repository.
-But ***you need to install 'ratelim' using the code below.***
+But ***you need to install a 'ratelim' using the code below before running.***
 ```
 pip install ratelim
 ```